When choosing to expand a business to the UK there are a few options available, each with their associated advantages and disadvantages:

 A UK limited company offers protection to the expanding parent company as the financial risk is limited to the value of shares that are issued (which can be as little as £0.01), together with the value of any loans from the parent company which the UK entity is unable to repay.

 Only the accounts for the UK trading entity need to be filed at Companies House, which can be contrasted with a UK establishment, for which the parent company’s accounts will also need to go on public record in the UK.

 Notwithstanding the advantages set out above, please note that the requirement to carry out an audit in the UK is based upon groupwide turnover and gross assets, therefore, a small UK entity may still need to be audited as a consequence of the size of its broader group.

 A UK establishment is an official representative of the parent company in the UK and is registered with both the UK tax authorities and at Companies House.
 It does not have limited status and is considered to be a part of the parent company, thereby exposing the whole global business.

-Unlike a UK trading entity launch, the registration process for a UK establishment is fairly cumbersome, with the need to submit certified/notarised documents relating to the parent company, its business (including financial data) and its officers, all of which are published.
+Unlike a UK trading entity launch, the registration process for a UK establishment is fairly cumbersome, with the need to submit certified/notarised documents relating to the parent company, its business (including financial data) and its officers, all of which are published and available publicly.

 Financial reports of the parent company need to be filed in the UK on an annual basis (even if they do not need to be published in the overseas territory), albeit the UK accounting results are reported separately for tax.

 The liability to corporation tax is based on the parent company’s performance and therefore it will only be able to take advantage of the small profits rate of corporation tax if the parent company’s results are themselves below the thresholds.
-Losses may be offset within the parent company, providing the opportunity to more readily relieve opening losses and there is no audit requirement.
+Losses may be offset within the parent company, providing the opportunity to more readily relieve opening losses.

 From a commercial perspective, there is often a perception that a UK establishment is temporary which can prove restrictive when seeking to obtain new customers or recruit the right team.